 To anchor the bottom of the loop, take a small stitch by inserting the needle at the top of the petal as shown above.

 Work individual chain stitches around in a circle, anchoring the bottom of each loop with a small stitch and always beginning each chain stitch close to the center of the flower.

 I used three different colours for the bigger flower and two colours for the smaller ones.

 Finally, I added beads in the middle of the flowers and around them.
 The pockets are machine sewn onto the fabric and then top stitched by hand with running stitch.

 What I used for this project and where to find it

 I used silk art thread from Rajmahal, you can buy it online at sewandso, a shop dedicated to needle crafts.

 I chose a dark blue hand woven organic denim fabric from offset warehouse, it’s very beautiful and produced in a cooperative without the use of electricity or harmful dyes.
-I just recommend to buy a bit more than you usually need for a pair of trousers, as it’s quite a narrow width.
+I just recommend buying a bit more than you usually need for a pair of trousers, as it’s quite a narrow width.